CareBoo/unity-algorand-sdk/docs/algorand_standard_assets/creating_asas_in_editor.md

 }
 ```

 Go ahead and open that window back up by clicking on the `Create Asset` button.
-Add your `AssetCreator` account to the `Creator Account` field, and add `TestNetAlgoExplorerAlgod` to the `Algod` field.
+Add your `AssetCreator` account to the `Creator Account` field, and add `TestNetAlgod` to the `Algod` field.
 Click the `Connect` button and wait patiently for ~5-6 seconds.
 TYou should see that the transaction was submitted in the editor console, followed by a confirmation that the asset was created.
 The window will close automatically, and if you expand the `Index` field in your `GameToken` asset, you'll see that it was updated with a number.
 You can see your asset on the blockchain by searching this asset index on the [AlgoExplorer TestNet Block Explorer](https://testnet.algoexplorer.io).